Mark Grant (baseball): Broadcasting

 In 1996, Grant began working in the Padres' TV broadcast booth for Prime Sports Network.
 In 1997, Mark began his 15 year run with Channel 4 San Diego, teaming with a variety of partners including Mel Proctor and Matt Vasgersian.
-In 2012, he moved to the new regional television network Fox Sports San Diego, where he continued to provide color commentary with famed play-by-play announcer Dick Enberg until the latter's retirement after the 2016 season.
+In 2012, he moved to the new regional television network Fox Sports San Diego (now Bally Sports San Diego), where he continued to provide color commentary with famed play-by-play announcer Dick Enberg until the latter's retirement after the 2016 season.
 His current main colleague is Don Orsillo.
 Grant's style of color commentary along with his humorous on-air antics have made "Mud" (a nickname given early in his playing career by Giants coach Danny Ozark in reference to Mudcat Grant) a favorite with Padres fans.

 Personal life

+Grant played high school baseball for Joliet Catholic Academy in Joliet, Illinois.

 Grant currently resides in Alpine, California, with his wife Mary, two sons, and a daughter.
-In 2007, Mark Grant was honored by the Kiwanis Club of Alpine, for his contributions to the community.
+In 2007, he was honored by the Kiwanis Club of Alpine for his contributions to the community.
 He is also a frequent contributor to sports talk shows on XX Sports Radio in San Diego, as well as the Dave, Shelly, and Chainsaw show on 101.5 KGB FM.